garg-aayush/spatial-alias-removal/README.md

 - You can directly use the trained network (already saved in `results/result_2`) directly without training by skipping the *step 4* in the above section.

+- Note, the scripts assume that you have access to GPU for training the data.
+In case, if you don't have access to GPU, change `--device cuda:0` to `--device cpu` while running the scripts.
+We recommend to train the network on a GPU, otherwise it will take quite a long time to train the network.

 ---
 ## Dependencies
 The scripts depends requires the following packages: